Frequently Asked Questions

 DO I HAVE TO BE SICK TO BENEFIT FROM ACUPUNCTURE?

 Absolutely not.
-Acupuncture/TOM is a remarkably preventative medicine that addresses pathogenic factors, including stress and circulatory stagnation, BEFORE they manifest into organic disease processes.
-(Please see How Acupuncture Works and Conditions Acupuncture Addresses to understand how acupuncture is best BEFORE you get sick.)
+Acupuncture & Oriental Medicine is a remarkably preventative medicine that addresses pathogenic factors, including stress and circulatory stagnation, BEFORE they manifest into organic disease processes.
+(Please see How Acupuncture Works to understand how acupuncture is best BEFORE you get sick.)

 HOW OFTEN DO I NEED TO COME AND WHEN WILL I BE BETTER?